Search Horseapple.com

 Wait a minute.
 At the Sonic Drive In.
 Harleys abound.
 Talk about PIPES!
 Man.
 Glasspacks ain't enough.
 Sometimes only straight pipes will do.

 Time for MarkT's Mild2WILD™ TromboneTM Glasspacks!
 Instantly convertible glasspacks to straight pipes, with the ONLY double-wall aftermarket headers available for the Valkyrie 1.
-Tune the sound you want with the slides in, infinitely tunable for all sound levels and timbre between packs and straight pipes.
-Swap between your custom straight pipe sound and glasspacks without tools in seconds.
+Swap between your straight pipe sound and glasspacks without tools in seconds.

 So now you reach into your bag of tricks and pull out your